dcccc/Hartree_Fock/readme.md

 ### Bugs

-1. If the structure is far from stable conformer, the scf may will be not converge
+1. If the structure is far from stable conformer, the scf may will not converge

-2. As the numerical integation in DFT is not acurrate enough(functional is xα) , so the energy results will be a little different from the values by orca(using sto3g contracted basis set for CH4, the difference is less than 0.0005 Hatree).
-The difference will be large for bing structure.
+2. As the numerical integration in DFT is not accurate enough(functional is xα) , so the energy results will be a little different from the values by orca(using sto3g contracted basis set for CH4, the difference is less than 0.0005 Hatree).
+The difference will be large for big structure.

-3. other unknown bugs
+3. Other unknown bugs

 ---------------------------------------------------------------------